davidhenty/sharpen/README.md

 parallel calculation).
 The program could easily be made orders of magnitude faster with some simple modifications.
 It is deliberately written in a very naive manner so that it runs for a measurable amount of time.
-Typical timings for the serial program will be around 5 seconds, with between 0.1 and 0.2 seconds for IO.
+Typical timings for the compiled serial program will be a couple of seconds, with around 0.1 to 0.2 seconds for IO.

 Here are the results before and after the sharpening process - thanks to Visa Korkiakoski for permission to use this image.